PASTA-ELN/pasta-eln/docs/source/install.rst

 which starts automatically the **setup** if no valid PASTA-ELN configuration is found.

 If, for whatever reason, the graphical interface does not open, one can also execute

 .. code-block:: bash

     pastaELN_Install

 to determine the status.
 To start the setup of the requirements, execute

 .. code-block:: bash

     pastaELN_Install install

-**ONLY DO THE NEXT STEP WHEN YOU SETUP PASTA-ELN.** Finally, to create the example dataset, execute
+**ONLY DO THE NEXT STEP WHEN YOU SETUP PASTA-ELN FOR THE FIRST TIME.**

+Finally, to create the example dataset, execute

 .. code-block:: bash

     pastaELN_Install example